-Short Answer: Left menu, Scroll over the left hand link called Web Pages, Click the grey add a new page button from the popout, the link can be found from under your blue page links and follow directions.
+Short Answer: Left menu, Scroll over the left hand link called Web Pages, Click the Add Page button and follow the instructions.

 Creating a new page

-Let's select a single design page as they are very useful.
+Let's select a standard content page as they are very useful.

 Select the editor mode you want to use - Drag Drop Style is our recommendation.

 Follow the on screen prompts, it is recommended to enter a short name for the menu button text and perhaps a longer name for the page title (note the options to hide the page until later, to password protect viewing and to give the page file a specific name are all optional)

 Click Add new page now and you will now be presented with an empty editing window.

 A single design page is a lot like a new word document, just a big white space that you can type into.
 You can even copy and paste from emails, Excel, and Word documents.
 But the formatting is not always preserved when you do this.
 Trial and error will teach you what is best.